“ I loved the challenge of my time in Paris at Le Meurice, both in the kitchen and the culture of living in the French capital. ”

 In 2013, Adam moved to The Devonshire Arms in Yorkshire, during this time the estate’s acclaimed restaurant The Burlington Restaurant was the only new restaurant to be awarded a coveted four AA rosettes in the January 2015 guide.

 In July 2016, Adam moved to take over the reins as executive chef at Coworth Park, earning a Michelin star a year later for Restaurant Coworth Park and 4 AA rosettes.
 Adam also oversees the two-rosette casual dining restaurant The Barn, as well as the Bar, Spatisserrie in the hotel’s spa, in-room dining and four banqueting rooms.
-With a mantra throughout his career that ‘taste is king’ Adam’s style of food echoes classical French combinations with his own modern style, techniques and presentation.
+In 2022, the Restaurant Coworth Park was relaunched as Woven, which retained the Michelin star first awarded in 2018.